 In this fast paced world, application based counselling is the need of the hour.
 Accessible throughout the day, in any place you are, all you need is an internet connection to install the application and once that is done, the world can now access mental health seeking, across countries.
-Considering the youth life which is largely technology driven, Jain university students guidance and counseling center - Vishwas considered collaboration with a technology driven mental health provider called “LeanOnMe”.
+Considering the youth life which is largely technology driven, Jain (Deemed-to-be University) students guidance and counseling center - Vishwas considered collaboration with a technology driven mental health provider called “LeanOnMe”.
 The objective on considering the collaboration is that, campus counselors presence may not be sufficient enough for a student to access help when needed.

 Based in Bangalore, LeanOnMe deals with emotional wellness of individuals as a priority.
 They provide counselling and advisory services via the app on the weekdays from 10 am to 6 pm, which is expected to expand into a 24/7 service.
 The sessions are expected to increase the counseling network, already provided by Vishwas.
 The service is considered on a pilot basis with limited user application and based on students’ feedback, the reach can be made wider.